DevMountain/node-auth-afternoon/README.md

     * use `!this.state.isAdmin` as the new value
 * Set the onChange value for the checkbox input to be this method, wrapped in an arrow function to bind it.

-Now that we are storing these values, we can program a the login and register functions.
+Now that we are storing these values, we can program the login and register functions.
 These will both be POST requests that send the username, password and isAdmin values from state.

 * Install and import axios.
-* Program the login method to send a POST request to '/auth/login', with an object with username and password from the user input on state.
+* Program the login method to send a POST request to '/auth/login'.
+Send an object with username and password from state.
     * Destructure username and password from state.
     * In the .then of the axios request, set username and password on state to empty strings, using setState.
     * Also in the .then, invoke this.props.updateUser passing in username and isAdmin, so that we can update the user object on App.js.
+    * Make sure to bind this method in the constructor.

 * Program the register method to send a POST request to '/auth/register', with an object with username, password and isAdmin values from state.
     * Destructure username, password, and isAdmin from state.
     * In the .then of the axios request, set username and password on state to empty strings, using setState.
     * Also in the .then, invoke this.props.updateUser passing in username and isAdmin, so that we can update the user object on App.js.
+    * Bind this method in the constructor

 * Program the logout method to send a GET request to '/auth/logout'.
+* Bind the logout method in the constructor.
 * In the .then, invoke this.props.updateUser passing in an empty object, to reset the user object on App.js state.

 ### Solution